merelcht/kedro-datasets-showcase/slides.md

 - `kedro jupyter notebook/lab` creates a custom Jupyter kernel that preloads the Kedro IPython extension and launches a notebook with that kernel selected.

+- The Kedro IPython extension also works with Databricks notebooks.

 <Socials />